Dejan Iliev

-Dejan Iliev (Дејан Илиев; born 25 February 1995) is a Macedonian professional footballer who plays as a goalkeeper for Veikkausliiga side HJK.
+Dejan Iliev (Дејан Илиев; born 25 February 1995) is a Macedonian professional footballer who plays as a goalkeeper for Liga I club UTA Arad and for the North Macedonia national team.

 Career

 Early life

 Iliev was born in Strumica, Macedonia and first played youth club football for his hometown club of FK Belasica.
 He was spotted by Arsenal scouts and signed to join their academy in London in 2012.

 Arsenal

 Iliev joined the Arsenal Academy immediately upon signing the youth contract.
 He signed a three-year contract extension from March 2015 until June 2018, when he signed another extension.
 Iliev appeared three times in the Arsenal squad as an unused substitute: against Norwich in the Carabao Cup in October 2017; and twice in the UEFA Europa League: against Qarabağ and against Chelsea in the final as the third goalkeeper.

 Iliev's contract with the club was terminated in January 2022 by mutual consent.

 Loan to Sereď

 In July 2019, he moved to ŠKF Sereď for a one-year loan, and on the 22nd of the same month he made his debut for his new club in the 2–0 loss to Spartak Trnava.